escapist21/portfolio-website/content/authors/admin/_index.md

 - Visitors
 ---

-Sourav Adhikari works as a consulting Data Scientist at Policy & Development Advisory Group.
+Sourav Adhikari works as a consulting Data Scientist at [Policy & Development Advisory Group (PDAG)](https://www.pdag.in).
 His interests and work include automation of data analysis workflows, web-scraping of various data sources, analysis of large scale socio-economic-political and demographic datasets, GIS based visualizations & statistical modelling.
 His other interests include effective usage of data in decision-making, public-policy and politics.
 He believes in  democratisation of data using participatory methods and supports the free and open-source software (FOSS) community.